Learning the Neighborhood: Contrast-Free Multimodal Self-Supervised Molecular Graph Pretraining: Empirical Evaluation

 \subsubsection{Full Fine-tuning for Property Prediction}

+Building on the frozen backbone results, we next evaluate the adaptability of our models through end-to-end fine-tuning. {We compare against the baselines reported in \citet{moleblend2023yu}, reproducing their evaluation protocol by attaching a linear classifier head and fine-tuning the entire backbone on each MoleculeNet dataset.
+We report results for a backbone using a PaiNN~\citep{schuett2021painn} encoder, pretrained with an ensemble of conformers (\textbf{C-FREE$_{\text{PaiNN-3C}}$}).
+For fairness, we also include a variant using SchNet~\citep{schnet2017schutt} (\textbf{C-FREE$_{\text{Sch-3C}}$}), as this is the 3D encoder used by the other baselines, as well as a variant pretrained with a single conformer (\textbf{C-FREE$_{\text{Sch-1C}}$}).
+As in \cref{tab:ssl-compare}, our backbones are pretrained on the GEOM dataset~\citep{geom2022axelrod}, which contains approximately 330K molecules.
+This contrasts with all other baselines, which are trained on the substantially larger PCQM4Mv2 dataset from the OGB Large-Scale Challenge~\citep{hu2021ogb} (3M molecules), potentially placing our approach at a disadvantage.}

-Building on the frozen backbone results, we next evaluate the adaptability of our models through end-to-end fine-tuning.
-Using the same linear classifier head as in~\cite{moleblend2023yu}, we update the entire backbone on each MoleculeNet classification dataset.
-This setting tests how well the pretrained representations adjust to dataset-specific distributions and whether the multimodal backbone provides additional benefits.
-Performance is reported as mean ROC-AUC over three scaffold splits.
+{We additionally include a suite of recent multimodal foundation models---MolFM~\citep{luo2023molfmmultimodalmolecularfoundation}, GEM~\citep{Fang2022gem}, and UniMol~\citep{zhou2023unimol}---and compare with their published results on the same downstream tasks.
+Note that these models are trained on substantially larger datasets: UniMol on 19M molecules aggregated from multiple sources, GEM on ZINC-20M, while MolFM relies on the PubChem dataset comprising 77M molecules.} This setting tests how well the pretrained representations adjust to dataset-specific distributions and whether the multimodal backbone provides additional benefits.
+Performance is reported as mean ROC-AUC over three scaffold splits. {A rundown and explanation of each baseline is found in the Appendix~\cref{apx:related-work}.}

-As shown in \cref{tab:ssl-compare-fft}, our method achieves notable gains on half of the datasets and the best overall average results.
-The strongest competitor, MoleBlend~\citep{moleblend2023yu}, also uses multimodal inputs but relies on contrastive training.
-In contrast, our approach matches or surpasses its performance without requiring negative samples.
+As shown in \cref{tab:ssl-compare-fft}, our method achieves notable gains on 5 of 8 datasets and delivers the best overall average when using the PaiNN variant.
+The strongest competitor, UniMol, also leverages multimodal inputs but was pretrained at a larger scale, namely on 19M molecules with roughly 209 million molecular conformations.
+Despite this large difference in pretraining scale, our approach matches or surpasses UniMol on several MoleculeNet tasks.
+We note that conformer generation fails for the larger molecules present in SIDER; we handle these cases by substituting dummy coordinates, which likely underlies C-FREE's underperformance on this dataset.